 The original Lyric Theatre had a history of roaring success.
 Managed by the Shubert Brothers, it opened on October 12, 1903, with a showing of Old Heidelberg starring Richard Mansfield.
 Most of its successes were musical, with a musical comedy era in the 1920s that was responsible for its golden years.

-The glory years of the Lyric, the 1920s, belonged to musical comedy in an era when both the music and the comedy were equally dazzling.
-During that decade, Fred and Adele Astaire appeared in For Goodness Sake, scored partly by the Gershwins.
+During this decade, the venue hosted some of the biggest Broadway shows of its time.
+Fred and Adele Astaire appeared in For Goodness Sake, scored partly by the Gershwins.
 The Marx Brothers had their second Broadway hit (and the source of their first film) at the Lyric with The Cocoanuts (book by George S. Kaufman, songs by Irving Berlin).
 And in 1929, the young Cole Porter wrote his first successful full-length score (and one of the best of his entire career) for Fifty Million Frenchmen.
-It turned out to be the Lyric’s last successful show.
-In 1934, the Lyric became a movie house until it closed in 1992.
+This turned out to be the Lyric’s last successful show, as it then became a movie house in 1932 until it closed in 1992.

 The Apollo Theatre opened in 1910 as The Bryant, a combined film and vaudeville house.
 In 1920, the Selwyn brothers rebuilt the theatre, making it the twelfth and final theatre to be built on 42nd Street’s Times Square block.
 Renamed the Apollo, the theatre began operations on November 11, 1920 with Oscar Hammerstein’s Jimmie.